ChuckPa/PlexDBRepair/README.md

         2. Database is malformed / damaged / corrupted
         3. Database has bloated from media addition or changes
         4. Damaged indexes damaged
+        5. Importing data from other databases (watch history)
+        6. Cleaning up operational temp files which PMS has forgotten to clean up

 ## Functions provided